Sunshine Studios

 Sunshine Studios is an international dance organisation.
 It was founded by hip-hop teacher Jerry Tse (a.k.a.
-JV) in Manchester, England, in 2006.
+JV) in Manchester, England, in 2006 with his flat mate Tim Barlow.

 Sunshine Studios gives artists of various performing and visual arts studio space and the chance to run public classes.
 It uses a similar business model to other dance studios such as Pineapple Studios in London and Steps On Broadway in New York City.
 The studios offer a variety of workshops and nearly 100 classes per week.
 These include urban art, live music, hip-hop, ballet, tap, jazz, salsa, pilates, pole-dancing, flamenco, cheerleading, contemporary dance, breakdancing and other forms of performing arts.

 History

-The idea for a dance studio in Manchester had been developed by Tse since 2002.
+The idea for a dance studio in Manchester was Jerry Tse's original idea, with his flatmate Tim Barlow who had wanted Music and Art involvement.
+The unlikely pair developed a Dance concept into a six floor, 40,000 square foot Dance, Arts and Music Studio.
+Estd 2002.

-There was a fire at its Dale St premises in June 2007, and their second building was the target of an arson attack in August 2007.
+As the pair were finalising their first lease and purpose built facility there was a fire at its Dale St premises in June 2007> Forced to rethink and rehome their second building was the target of an arson attack in August 2007.

 Britain's Got Talent winner George Sampson was a member of the studio.

 The organisation now also runs studios in Bolton, Blackburn, Stavanger, Beijing, Cairo and Los Angeles.